-Local policy dictates that Identity headers are included in inbound INVITE requests sent to the end-user device,
+Local policy dictates that Identity headers are included in inbound INVITE requests sent to the VoIP Entity,

-The received INVITE contains one or more instances of a SIP header that indicates retargeting has occurred (e.g., Diversion [Ref 8], History-Info [Ref 9], Referred-By [Ref 2]), and the instance of the header that identifies the retargeted entity contains a TN that the end-user device is authorized to use, based on the full attestation criteria defined by ATIS-1000074 [Ref 1] and as described in Clause 5.6.3.
+The received INVITE contains one or more instances of a SIP header that indicates retargeting has occurred (e.g., Diversion [Ref 8], History-Info [Ref 9], Referred-By [Ref 2]), and the instance of the header that identifies the retargeted entity contains a TN that the VoIP Entity is authorized to use, based on the full attestation criteria defined by ATIS-1000074 [Ref 1] and as described in Clause 5.6.3.

-If the received INVITE contains information that indicates it was retargeted internally by the end-user device before being retargeted to an externally assigned TN (i.e., the INVITE was retargeted multiple times), then the STI-AS shall perform "div" authentication in order to create an unbroken chain of authority from the "shaken" PASSporT "dest" claim to the final retargeted TN (i.e., the retargeted INVITE Request-URI TN).
-The STI-AS can do this either by performing "div" authentication for each retargeting event, or by performing "div" authentication for a single retargeting event that links the “shaken” PASSporT "dest" claim to the Request-URI TN.
+If the received INVITE contains information that indicates it was retargeted internally by the VoIP Entity before being retargeted to an externally assigned TN (i.e., the INVITE was retargeted multiple times), then the STI-AS shall perform “div” authentication in order to create an unbroken chain of authority from the “shaken” PASSporT “dest” claim to the final retargeted TN (i.e., the retargeted INVITE Request-URI TN).
+The STI-AS can do this either by performing “div” authentication for each retargeting event, or by performing “div” authentication for a single retargeting event that links the “shaken” PASSporT “dest” claim to the Request-URI TN.

-If the information contained in an INVITE request received from an end-user device indicates that the request has not been retargeted, then the STI-AS shall remove any Identity headers containing "shaken" or "div" PASSporTs contained in the request, and then perform authentication as defined in ATIS-1000074 [Ref 1], ATIS-1000092 [Ref 11], and/or ATIS-1000094 [Ref 12].
+If the information contained in an INVITE request received from an VoIP Entity indicates that the request has not been retargeted, then the STI-AS shall remove any Identity headers containing “shaken” or “div” PASSporTs contained in the request, and then perform authentication as defined in ATIS-1000074 [Ref 1], ATIS-1000092 [Ref 11], and/or ATIS-1000094 [Ref 12].

-If the information contained in an INVITE request received from an end-user device indicates that the request has been retargeted, but the request does not contain a SHAKEN Identity header, then the STI-AS may sign the request normally, performing SHAKEN authentication as defined in ATIS-1000074 [Ref 1].
-If the TN in the To header field value does not match the Request-URI TN (which would normally be the case when the INVITE is retargeted), and the STI-AS is able to assert that the end-user has a verified association with the TN in the To header field value, then the STI-AS shall additionally perform "div" authentication to create an unbroken chain of valid TN claims from the "shaken" PASSporT "dest" claim to the Request-URI TN.
-If the STI-AS is not able to assert that the end-user has a verified association with the TN in the To header field value, then it will be unable to generate a "div" PASSporT, which might result in a broken chain of valid TN claims from the To header field value to the Request-URI.
+If the information contained in an INVITE request received from an VoIP Entity indicates that the request has been retargeted, but the request does not contain a SHAKEN Identity header, then the STI-AS may sign the request normally, performing SHAKEN authentication as defined in ATIS-1000074 [Ref 1].
+If the TN in the To header field value does not match the Request-URI TN (which would normally be the case when the INVITE is retargeted), and the STI-AS is able to assert that the end-user has a verified association with the TN in the To header field value, then the STI-AS shall additionally perform “div” authentication to create an unbroken chain of valid TN claims from the “shaken” PASSporT “dest” claim to the Request-URI TN.
+If the STI-AS is not able to assert that the end-user has a verified association with the TN in the To header field value, then it will be unable to generate a “div” PASSporT, which might result in a broken chain of valid TN claims from the To header field value to the Request-URI.

-If the information contained in an INVITE request received from an end-user device indicates that the request has been retargeted, and the retargeting entity indicates a TN that the end-user device is not authorized to use, then the STI-AS shall not perform a "div" authentication.
+If the information contained in an INVITE request received from an VoIP Entity indicates that the request has been retargeted, and the retargeting entity indicates a TN that the VoIP Entity is not authorized to use, then the STI-AS shall not perform a “div” authentication.